withertech/SteamScraper/docs/LANGUAGES.md

 * tr: Turkish (screenscraper)

 ### Default language prioritization
-Skyscraper's default internal language priority list is as follows.
+Steamscraper's default internal language priority list is as follows.
 Topmost language has highest priority and so forth.
 * Auto-detected language or language set with `--lang LANGUAGE` or `lang="LANGUAGE"`
 * en
 * de